vyrti/dl/README.md

 *   `<path_to_urls_file>`: (Required) The path to the text file containing the URLs to download.

 ## Research
+Main working application using GO lang in this repo was created using base code from Claude Sonnet 4 with Gemini 2.5 Pro review.
+Two models was working on same code, one after another.
+Result in this repo is 2 prompts total.
+One prompt for each model.

+Rust version was also created by Claude Sonnet 4 with Gemini 2.5 Pro review with 5 promts.

-The `research/` folder contains experimental or alternative implementations and related analysis from various AI models.
+The `research/` folder contains experimental or alternative implementations and related analysis from various AI models, in a try to create app with one model ONLY.
 Each subdirectory corresponds to a model's attempt to generate the downloader tool based on a specific prompt.
 The `info.txt` file in each directory summarizes the outcome of the interaction with the model.

 *   `chatgpt-canvas/`:
     *   no working code after 5 additional prompts